HarshaSatyavardhan/myprojects/siamese/readme.md

 ------------

-* The network is trained in two stages, first the resnet is trained with freezing previous layers and training head with high cyclical learning rate[link](https://arxiv.org/pdf/1803.09820.pdf). later all the layers were unfreezed and trained with small learning rate.
+* The network is trained in two stages, first the resnet is trained with freezing previous layers and training head with high cyclical learning rate [link](https://arxiv.org/pdf/1803.09820.pdf). later all the layers were unfreezed and trained with small learning rate.

 |  models | accuracy   |
 | ------------ | ------------ |